Began at 7:00 PM - The Bones of Badger Hole, A Time Team America Presentation

 Tuesday, August 19, 2014 - 8:00pm

-See the story of a group of young, determined, and courageous women during World War II who broke through barriers and shattered stereotypes as the first women pilots to ever fly for the United States military, but were denied military status.
-We Served, Too: The Story of the Women's Air Force Service Pilots premieres on KUED Tuesday, August 19 at 8:00 p.m.
+KUED airs the story of a group of young, determined, and courageous women during World War II who broke through barriers and shattered stereotypes as the first women pilots to ever fly for the United States military, but were denied military status.
+We Served, Too: The Story of the Women's Air Force Service Pilots premieres on Tuesday, August 19 at 8:00 p.m.

 We Served Too provides a first hand account from WASP who tell their stories and discuss their experiences during the three pivotal periods that make up the WASP history.
 WASP experts and family members also share their stories.